17 Best Places to Visit in Colombo

 We may earn a commission from affiliate links ()

-Sri Lanka's capital city of Colombo seamlessly combines the incredible culture and history of the island with modern attractions and amenities.
+Sri Lanka's capital city of Colombo seamlessly combines the incredible culture and history of the island with modern tourist attractions and amenities.
 The city's unique colonial history (Portuguese, Dutch, and British) adds additional layers to the mix.
-As the country's capital city, it's also filled with museums and places to visit that illustrate that rich history.
+As the country's capital city, it's also filled with museums and places to visit that illustrate Sri Lanka's rich history.
+Too many visitors merely land in Colombo and head directly to one of the country's resort areas.
+Spend a day or two in the capital, and you'll be rewarded with a deeper understanding of the island's culture.

 Plan your sightseeing in Sri Lanka's capital with our list of the best places to visit in Colombo.